KyawKyawThar/gig_node_microservice/microservices/user_service/README.md

-## Authentication Microservice
+## Users Microservice

-- The authentication microservice is responsible for creating users.
+- The users microservice is responsible for creating sellers and manging sellers and buyers.
-- A user that creates an account automatically becomes a buyer in the application.
-- When a user successfully creates an account, an event is published from the `authentication service` to the `users service` so as to add buyer data to `mongodb`.
+- A buyer can become a seller by creating a profile.
+- Sellers can update profile, view sellers dashboard information.
+- In this service, events can be `published` to other microservices and `consumed` from other microservices.
-- Server side errors from the authentication microservice is sent to `elasticsearch` and can be viewed on `kibana`.
+- Server side errors from the users microservice is sent to `elasticsearch` and can be viewed on `kibana`.
-- Authentication service uses these tools as the main tools
+- Users service uses these tools as the main tools
+  - `Your shared library`
   - `NodeJS`
   - `Express`
   - `Typescript`
   - `Rabbitmq`
   - `Elasticsearch`
-  - `MySQL database`
+  - `MongoDB database`
-  - `Sequelize`
+  - `Mongoose`
   - `Json web token`
   - `Faker to create seed data`
 - There are other packages that are used.
 - You can update the version of `NodeJS` used inside the `Dockerfile` and `Dockerfile.dev`.
+- Copy contents of `.env.dev` to `.env` file
   - Create an account on `https://cloudinary.com`
   - Get your `cloud name`, `cloud secret` and `cloud api key` and add to `.env`
   - You can generate a new `GATEWAY_JWT_TOKEN` and `JWT_TOKEN`